 For those of you that savour the finer things in life, a trip to a local vineyard is a must.
 Take a tour round a chateau and discover how they grow and harvest the grapes, learn about the process of fermenting and storing and then best of all you get to sample some of the excellent wines.
 An afternoon can’t get much better than that.
 Some local wines to look out for are, Bergerac, Pecharmant, Saussignac and Montbazillac.
-One very beautiful town. where there are many wine producers is St Emilion, with its honey coloured buildings and wonderful terracotta roofs, or try the village of Pomport near Bergerac, which is slightly closer, there are many vineyards in this area.
+One of the most beautiful towns where there are many wine producers is St Emilion, with its honey coloured buildings and wonderful terracotta roofs, or try clsoe to the village of Pomport near Bergerac, there are many vineyards in this area.

 TOP ACTIVITIES FOR CHILDREN

 Le Bournat www.lebournat.fr

 Aquarium du Perigord Noir www.aquariumperigordnoir.com

 Lacquou Parc www.jacquouparc.com